-Read this manual before you use or manipulate your Barrett product.
-It is important that you understand the principles of safe firearm handling in general and the features of this product.
+Read this manual before you handle your Barrett product.
+It is important that you understand the principles of safe firearm handling in general and the features of this rifle.
 This manual is not a substitute for training from a qualified instructor.
 Important safety topics are discussed in this chapter and throughout this manual.
-This manual should remain with the product and it should be transferred with the product to subsequent owners.
+This manual should remain with the rifle and it should be transferred with the rifle to subsequent owners.
 Additional manuals can be ordered from Barrett Firearms Manufacturing or can be downloaded from the company website, barrett.net.
 Technical specifications are subject to change without notice.
 Please ensure you have the most updated revision of this manual by checking barrett.net.
-The revision letter can be found on the back of this manual.